The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

-In the second column, some cards are already ready but expect quality control specialists to confirm that there are no problems with them.
+In the second column, some cards (tasks) are already completed but expect quality control specialists to confirm that there are no problems with them.

-The third column contains the cards.
-They are tested for defects and are awaiting approval from someone.
+The third column contains the cards, which are tested for defects and are awaiting approval from someone.

 Each column represents some logical steps in the workflow.

-There can be four, five, or even more columns in the dashboard if each task has to go through any stages that the team has defined.
+There can be four, five, or even more columns in the dashboard if each task has to go through every stage that the team has defined.